 Amy Gallo

 Amy Gallo is a workplace expert who frequently writes and speaks about gender, interpersonal dynamics, difficult conversations, feedback, and effective communication.
-She works with individuals, teams, and organizations in the United States and abroad to help them collaborate, improve how they communicate, and transform their organizational culture to one that supports dissent and debate.
+She works with individuals, teams, and organizations around the world to help them collaborate, improve how they communicate, and transform their organizational culture to support dissent and debate.

-For the past three years, Gallo has co-hosted HBR’s popular Women at Work podcast, which examines the struggles and successes of women in the workplace.
+For the past four years, Gallo has co-hosted HBR’s popular Women at Work podcast, which examines the struggles and successes of women in the workplace.

-Gallo is a sought-after speaker, who has delivered keynotes and workshops at hundreds of companies and conferences, including SXSW, the Conferences for Women, the World Economic Forum, the Bill and Melinda Gates Foundation, Google, Deutsche Bank, MetLife, Adobe, and the American Chambers of Commerce in Finland and Sweden.
+Gallo is a sought-after speaker, who has delivered keynotes and workshops at hundreds of companies and conferences, including SXSW (Featured Speaker), the Conferences for Women, the World Economic Forum, the Bill and Melinda Gates Foundation, Google, Adobe, and the American Chambers of Commerce in Finland and Sweden.
 In 2019, she delivered a talk at TEDxBroadway about the positive benefits of conflict.

-Gallo is on the faculty of the Emotional Intelligence Coaching Certification program, launched by Daniel Goleman.
+Gallo has three popular courses on LinkedIn Learning about managing conflict and difficult conversations.
 She has taught at Brown University and the University of Pennsylvania and is a graduate of both Brown and Yale University.

 She currently lives in Providence, Rhode Island, with her husband, daughter, and their dog, Emmet.